Wizzerinus/advent-of-code-2025/README.md

 - Day 4: Javascript
 - Day 5: Java
 - Day 6: Python
-- Day 7: Cangjie
+- Day 7: Go
-  - I do not know anything about this language except that I need to get its compiler for my thesis.
-This is going to be fun.
-- Day 8: Go
+- Day 8: C++
 - Day 9: Haskell
-- Day 10: C++
+- Day 10: Rust
-- Day 11: Rust
+- Day 11: Free space!
 - Day 12: Free space!

-_Note: originally Typescript was on this list, but I decided it was too similar to Javascript for such small tasks and replaced it with a free space instead._

 ## Others

 - I planned to use Lama for one of the problems, but it turned out that its implementation of Ostap is way too slow to use it, even with having memorization everywhere.
+Replaced it with C.
+- I planned to use Typescript for one of the problems, but decided it was too similar to Javascript for such small tasks and replaced it with a free space instead.
+- I planned to use Cangjie for one of the problems, but couldn't get its compiler to work on my machine in time, and replaced it with a free space as well.
 - Maybe there will be Lisp next year :P